CSLewin/NeonSunset/NEON SUNET.md

 ### Common Skills

-Skills marked with with an "(C)" are **common**; everyone gains experience in them just by growing up in a society. **Common skills start at Rank 2.** They follow the usual rules for areas of expertise.
+Skills marked with a "(C)" are **common**; everyone gains experience in them just by growing up in a society. **Common skills start at Rank 2.** They follow the usual rules for areas of expertise.

 ### Skill List